Generative Engine Optimisation Agency: Why Earned Media Wins AI Visibility

 When Muck Rack analysed more than a million AI citations, 82% of them came from earned media and 94% came from non-paid sources.
 Ahrefs studied 75,000 brands and found web mentions correlated with AI visibility roughly three times more strongly than backlinks.
 And when the PR firm Hard Numbers asked ChatGPT about the reputation of the world’s biggest brands, earned media sources were cited 61% of the time.

-If the credible web is not talking about you, no amount of markup will put you in the answer.
+The reality is, if the credible web is not talking about you, no amount of markup will put you in the answer.

 Generative engine optimisation is a reputation problem